 Empire (Classical) 1805-1830:

-The Empire style is a classical depiction of ancient Greece, Egypt, (the Chiavari Chair 1807 from Greece).
-Our own Empire chair is a modern take on the open back and curved legged chair.
+Next, the Empire style is a classical depiction of ancient Greece, Egypt, (the Chiavari Chair 1807 from Greece).
+Actually, our own Empire chair is a modern take on the open back and curved legged chair.

 Traditional Eustis Empire Chair

 Next, styles found in the 12th-16th centuries inspired these modern Victorian reproductions.
 Attention to detail and elegance makes the gothic revival movement stand out.
 In fact, our Burton Judson chair is a modern representation of the elegant high and back ball detailed carved legs.